mukhammedaliametov/Nukus-Avto-Vokzal-Tour/README.md

 # travel-tur
 This project is a website of a tour company.
-The files you see contain the website's codes!
+The files you see contain the website's codes